Essential barrier height and a probabilistic approach in characterizing potential landscape: Introduction

+The intuitive ideas underlying Theorem \ref{thm:2} and Theorem \ref{thm:5}, which relate the coupling times to the essential barrier height $H_U$, are as follows.
+In the double-well case, the typical scenario is that both processes enter the basin associated with the global minimum and be coupled within that basin, as they overcome a lower barrier when transitioning from the local minimum to the global one than in the reverse direction.
+This intuition analogously extends to multi-well cases: when the two coupled processes start in different basins, the minimal height of the barriers they must overcome to reach the same basin is always no greater than $H_U$.
+Specifically, it is no greater than the lower barrier when transitioning to the basin of the global minimum.
+Such height can be attained when the initial basins of the two processes are sufficiently ``distant'' from each other (see Section \ref{sec:hitting time}).

-As an application of Theorem \ref{thm:2} and Theorem \ref{thm:5}, the essential barrier height of a potential function can be computed by empirically estimating the coupling time distributions.
-The essential barrier height captures the global nature of the non-convexity of a potential function which, in an intuitive sense, would be of essential importance in the non-convex optimization problems arising in the various areas.
-Based on the linear extrapolation of the exponential tails, a numerical algorithm for the estimate of the essential barrier height is developed.
-This algorithm is then validated in Section 5 for both 1D double-well potential and multi-dimensional interacting particle systems, and the numerical results of the essential barrier heights are shown to be very close to the theoretical ones.
-The algorithm is also applied to detect the loss landscapes of artificial neural networks.
-The conclusion is that the loss landscapes of large artificial neural networks generally have lower essential barrier heights than the small artificial neural networks, which is largely consistent with the previously known results.
+The essential barrier height, in a certain sense, quantifies the ``global non-convexity" of multi-well potentials, which is of crucial importance in non-convex optimization problems arising in various fields.
+In Section 5, we propose a numerical algorithm to compute the essential barrier height, based on the linear extrapolation of the exponential tails of coupling time distributions.
+The computed values are validated for both a one-dimensional double-well potential and a multi-dimensional interacting particle system, with numerical results shown to closely match the theoretical values.
+We further apply this algorithm to detect the loss landscapes of artificial neural networks.
+In a two-layer neural network model, it is shown that the loss functions of large artificial neural networks (over-parameterized) have lower essential barrier heights than that of small ones (under-parameterized).
+This is largely consistent with observations in the machine learning community, suggesting a promising criterion for training artificial neural networks based on the essential barrier height of the training loss function.

 This paper is organized as follows.
-Section 2 prepares basic facts and results that will be used in the subsequent sections including estimations related to the reflection and maximal coupling methods, multi-well potentials and first hitting times, as well as the probability generating functions.
-Section 3 studies the case of single-well potential and proves Theorem \ref{thm:1}.
-Section 4 investigates the double- and multi-well situations and proves Theorem \ref{thm:2} and Theorem \ref{thm:5}.
-Section 5 explores various examples of single and multi-well potentials for which the theoretical results and assumptions in the previous sections are numerically verified.
+Section 2 presents basic facts and results that will be used in the subsequent sections, including estimates for reflection and maximal couplings, first hitting times of Langevin dynamics under multi-well potentials, as well as probability generating functions.
+Section 3 studies the case of the single-well potential and proves Theorem \ref{thm:1}.
+Section 4 investigates both double-well and multi-well potentials, and proves Theorem \ref{thm:2} and Theorem \ref{thm:5}.
+Section 5 explores various examples of single- and multi-well potentials, in which both the theoretical findings and the assumptions on the coupling scheme are numerically verified.